blkpvnthr/blkpvnthr/README.md

 - **Real-Time Data Processing:** Building high-performance systems for quantitative finance and research, addressing complex challenges with cutting-edge technologies.

 ## 🎯 Current Goals
-- Driving innovation in web applications at JHUAPL to support NASA and critical research projects
+- Driving innovation in web applications at APL to support NASA and critical research projects
 - Mastering quantitative finance and high-performance computing
 - Building projects that bridge traditional finance with quantum data analysis